-We hired a super cute tiny vehicle which let us explore the island efficiently and with a chilled bottle of wine carefully strapped in the back seat, we hit the streets of Zante, as the locals call it.
+We hired a super cute tiny car which let us explore the island efficiently and with a chilled bottle of wine carefully strapped in the back seat, we hit the streets of Zante.

 Zakynthos is perhaps best known for its beautiful beaches, one of them being Navagio beach also called Shipwreck beach as it has a large old rusted shipwreck “parked” on it.
 The myth has it that the ship was smuggling contraband such as cigarettes, wine and women and it wrecked in the cove after a huge storm.
 We decided to visit Navagio twice, once from above with our little car and the second time with a boat so we could snorkel around the cliffs and enjoy the fun in the sun.